the-coding-cave/LearnGITandCLI/GitandGithub/notes/gitandgithub-traversymedia.md

       Your files will be commited

- 7. `$ touch.gitignore` you can use this command to create a .gitignore file.
+ * `$ touch.gitignore` you can use this command to create a .gitignore file.
 The .gitignore file can include the      files that you do not want to push to the remote repository.
        * in the git ignore file, typing `*.txt` ...  `*.html` ... `*.<filetype>` will ignore the files specified

+_pushing local repository to remote repository_
+8. On github.com
+    * Create a new repository
+    * Since we have a local repository for the project, we do not check the option to initialize the respository      with a README.
+    * Next, we push our project respository from the command line to the new remote repository by performing the     following commands.
+         * `git remote add origin https://github.com/developer/myapp.git`
+         * `git remote` should display origin
+         * `git push -u origin master` should push local repository to remote repository and be able to view all your files from your local repository on github

+### Git Work Flow - Starting a new project (locally)

+1. On github.com
+   * Create a new repository
+   * Initalize the respository with a README.
+   * Clone or download (to clone: copy the given link)
+   * Navigate via terminal or bash to your project directory
+   * Type `git clone` and paste the given link : `git clone https://github.com/developer/newproject.git`
+      * This will create a folder for your project with the existing files.

- _Branching & Merging in Git/Github_
+### Branching & Merging in Git/Github

  Developer A has been asked to create a login feature.
 He performs the following commands in accordance with VCS.
 That is, he is not pushing his code directly to the master(main) branch.
 Instead he creates a new branch for the login feature, works on his code, gets the approval of his team, and then merges his code with the code on the main branch.
 He creates a branch called login, and works on the login feature on this branch.